-Interest income from Fixed Deposits is fully taxable.
-It is added to your total income and taxed at slab rates applicable to your total income.
-It is shown under the head ‘Income from Other Sources’ in your Income Tax Return.
+Interest income from fixed deposits is fully taxable.
+Add it to your total income and get taxed at slab rates applicable to your total income.
+It is to be reported under the head ‘Income from Other Sources’ in your Income Tax Return.

-Banks deduct TDS on interest income when it is accrued and not when the FD matures & interest is paid out.
-So if you have a FD for 3 years – banks shall deduct TDS at the end of each year.
+Hence it should be remembered that the TDS is deducted at the time of credit of interest and not when the FD matures.
+So, if you have an FD for 3 years – banks shall deduct TDS at the end of each year.
 (See below for more details on TDS on FDs).

-Even when no TDS is deducted include the interest income in your total income and pay tax on it.
-Suppose you wait until the maturity of your FD when interest is actually received– your total interest income may push you up a slab and you may end up paying higher tax.
+It is not advisable to wait until the maturity of your FD when interest is actually received– to report the interest income.
+This is because the accumulated interest may push you up to a higher slab and you may end up paying more tax.

 Let’s understand this by way of an example:

 If there is a tax liability on adding interest income to your total income, then the same is required to be paid on or before 31st March of the financial year.
 This is how you can pay any tax that is due.